Gabi-Limberea/OOP-TV/README.md

 Manager__ included in the __Session__.
 The __Subscription Manager__
 keeps track of the list of subscribers for each genre, thus becoming the middle man between the movie database and the users.
-Using an Observer design pattern, the __Subscription Manager__ supervises the movie database abd notifies the users when a movie from a genre they are subscribed to is added or removed.
+Using an Observer design pattern, the __Subscription Manager__ supervises the movie database and notifies the users when a movie from a genre they are subscribed to is added or removed.
 There is also a __Recommendation Manager__ that is used to send the recommendations to the premium users, at the end of the input cycle.